tpoisot/ms_spegen_cooc/ms.md

 part by these physical constraints.
 The fact that some interactions appear more or less specialised reflects average differences in connectance in these communities.
-Null models analysis nonetheless reveals that, for all types of interactions, approximately two-thirds of all networks had *more* strategy diversity than expected by chance; this suggest that despite physical constraints, a suite of ecological or evolutionary mechanisms are involved in favoring high divesity [@bast09;@haer14].
+Null models analysis nonetheless reveals that, for all types of interaction, approximately two-thirds of all networks had *more* strategy diversity than expected by chance; this suggests that despite physical constraints, ecological and/or evolutionary mechanisms are involved in promoting high diversity [@bast09;@haer14].

 Overall, we report that networks with higher nestedness and lower modularity, also had more strategy diversity than expected under the assumptions of the two null models.
 If the main difference between interaction types is their connectance, then the different mechanisms involved must be studied alongside their impacts on network structure.
 Species specialization is regulated by differences in life-history traits [@pois11c], competition for access to resources [@basc06; @basc07a], or phylogenetic conservatism in attack/defense strategies [@cave09].
 Through their impact on species range of resources used, these factors are likely to be involved in driving network structure, and connectance in particular.
-For example, in herbivorous systems, plants may employ multiple defenses against enemies, including the release of toxic compounds [@arim05] and/or attraction of a herbivore’s natural enemies [@ode06; @wei07; @van03;
-@sing12].
-The simultaneous existence of different levels of defense such as those mentionned above may promote lower connectance.
-It can also result in the faster diversification of exploitation strategies at the upper level (in the sense that enemies specialize on a *defense mechanism* rather than on the set of defended species) than in other types of interactions relying on narrower sets of mechanisms [@for12].
+For example, in herbivorous systems, plants may employ multiple defenses against enemies, including the release of toxic compounds [@arim05] and/or attraction of a herbivore’s natural enemies [@ode06; @wei07; @van03; @sing12].
+The simultaneous existence of different levels of defense such as those mentioned above may promote lower connectance.
+It can also result in the faster diversification of exploitation strategies at the upper level (in the sense that enemies specialize on a *defense mechanism* rather than on the set of defended species) than in other types of interaction rely on narrower sets of mechanisms [@fori12].
 This may result in the maintenance of high strategy diversity relative to connectance in some antagonistic interactions.

 In summary, although the ecological nature of an interaction (mutualistic or antagonistic) has an impact on network structure, higher than expected